graphql-hive/graphql-inspector/.changeset/seven-jars-yell.md

 - Adjustmented the "path" on several change types in order to consistently map to the exact AST node being changed.
 For example, `EnumValueDeprecationReasonAdded`'s path previously referenced the enumValue (e.g. `EnumName.value`), not the deprecated directive (e.g. `EnumName.value.@deprecated`).
 - Added new attributes in order to provide enough context for a new "@graphql-inspector/patch" function to apply changes accurately.
 - Added support for repeatable directives
 - Includes all nested changes in `diff` output when a new node is added.
 This can dramatically increase the number of changes listed which can be noisy, but it makes it possible for "@graphql-inspector/patch" to apply all changes from a schema.
-This can be optionally filtered using a newly exported `DiffRule.ignoreNestedAdditions` rule.
+This can be optionally filtered using a newly exported `DiffRule.simplifyChanges` rule.

 For example, given an existing schema: